railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_manage.rst

    *Timesheet category for full time 38 hours per week.*

-The different timesheet categories can be defined in the menu  *Human Resources > Configuration > Timesheet Categories* .
+The different timesheet categories can be defined in the menu :menuselection:`Human Resources --> Configuration --> Timesheet Categories`.

 Management of employment contracts
 ----------------------------------